 - calc_type (str, Optional) The calculation type: 'sim' or 'gen' Only used if app_name is not supplied.
 Uses default sim or gen application. - app_name (str, Optional) The application name.
-Must be supplied if calc_type is not. - app_args (str, Optional) A str of the application arguments to be added to task submit command line - stdout (str, Optional) A standard output filename - stderr (str, Optional) A standard error filename - dry_run (bool, Optional) Whether this is a dry_run no task will be launched; instead runline is printed to logger (at INFO level) - wait_on_start (bool, Optional) Whether to wait for task to be polled as RUNNING (or other active/end state) before continuing - env_script (str, Optional) The full path of a shell script to set up the environment for the launched task.
+Must be supplied if calc_type is not. - app_args (str, Optional) A str of the application arguments to be added to task submit command line - stdout (str, Optional) A standard output filename - stderr (str, Optional) A standard error filename - dry_run (bool, Optional) Whether this is a dry_run no task will be launched; instead runline is printed to logger (at INFO level) - wait_on_start (bool or int, Optional) Whether to wait for task to be polled as RUNNING (or other active/end state) before continuing.
+If an integer N is supplied, wait at most N seconds. - env_script (str, Optional) The full path of a shell script to set up the environment for the launched task.
 This will be run in the subprocess, and not affect the worker environment.
 The script should start with a shebang.